Christchurch Airport: Statistics

-As the gateway for Christchurch and the South Island, Christchurch International Airport is New Zealand's second largest airport.
+As the gateway for Christchurch and the South Island, Christchurch Airport is New Zealand's second largest airport.

-A total of 6,281,655 passengers travelled in and out of Christchurch International Airport in the year of 2024, an increase of 9.6 per cent over the previous year.
+A total of 6,623,365 passengers travelled in and out of Christchurch Airport in the year of 2025, an increase of 5.4 per cent over the previous year.

 A record 6.31 million passengers travelled in the 2016 year.
 Airline seat capacity grew 7% to 7.9 million passengers with several new services starting.